EU set to lift Myanmar sanctions, except on arms

 The United States and other Western countries have been easing sanctions on Myanmar to reward a wave of political and economic reforms put in place since Myanmar’s military stepped aside and a quasi-civilian government was installed in 2011.

-A succession of foreign leaders, including U.S. President Barack Obama, have travelled to Myanmar, formerly known as Burma, and the country is attracting a surge of interest from overseas businesses keen to enter one of the last untapped markets in Asia.
+A succession of foreign leaders, including U.S. President Barack Obama, have travelled to Myanmar, also known as Burma, and the country is attracting a surge of interest from overseas businesses keen to enter one of Asia’s last untapped markets.

 In February, Danish brewer Carlsberg said it was returning to Myanmar following the easing of international sanctions which forced it out of the country in the mid-1990s.